Multidoc Page 1 of 26 »

 Textpattern is a fantastic tool for managing diverse collections of articles.
 Once you get your head around forms, categories, and article context, you can serve up article lists for just about any need.

 But one thing that’s very difficult to do is to divide an article into parts and have those parts act as a single unit.
 Textpattern just isn’t set up that way.
-There are workarounds, but they’re just that — workarounds, not Textpattern’s native style.
+What if you need to publish a book or long article with a rigid structure of sections and sub-sections?

 Naturally, this article is based on Multidoc.
-All of the navigation elements, including the structured table of contents at left, were automatically generated.
+All of the navigation elements were automatically generated (for example, the structured table of contents at left requires only a single tag with no attributes: <txp:soo_multidoc_toc />).
 Intrigued?
 Read on →